PartlySaneStudios/partly-sane-skies/README.md

 ### Non Chat Color

-Messages sent by nons (non ranked players) can be configured to have the same white as the rest of the chat.
+Messages sent by nons (non-ranked players) can be configured to have the same white as the rest of the chat.
 This option is off by default but can be turned on in the PSS Config menu.

 </details>